 However, irregular sleep-wake routines, societal responsibilities, seasonal changes, aging, medications, light exposure, medical conditions, neurological/neurodegenerative disorders, diet/meal timing, genetic factors, and environmental factors can all result in disruptions to the normal circadian timing, which contributes to chronic misalignment, phase length changes, or overall dysregulation.
 This often results in in sleep disturbances, chronic fatigue, mood changes, and impairments in cognitive and physical performance.

 Melatonin is the current gold standard by which the human body clock is measured.
 By monitoring melatonin levels in saliva at strategically timed intervals, the resulting dataset can be presented as a Phase Response Curve (PRC).
 The PRC in turn can be divided into distinct sections that reflect an individual’s approximate circadian timing.
-The example profile below provides an overview of a typical 24-HR Circadian Phase Map, highlighting 4 distinct phases, such as the wake phase and sleep phase, as well as the transitional phases; onset and offset.
+The example profile below provides an overview of a typical 24-HR Circadian Phase Map, highlighting 2 distinct phases; the wake phase and sleep phase, as well as 2 transitional periods; onset and offset.

-Fig.1 – Typical 24-HR Circadian Phase Map with highlighted phases: wake phase, sleep phase, onset phase, and offset phase.
+Fig.1 – Typical 24-HR Circadian Phase Map with highlighted phases: wake phase & sleep phase, and transitional periods of onset & offset.

 Quite simply interpreted; melatonin levels should be low during the wake phase, rising during melatonin onset, high during the sleep phase, and fall back to wake phase levels (offset) after waking up.
-While the overall amplitude and duration of each phase may exhibit variability based on the individual’s genetic makeup and sleep-wake demands, the sleep or wake phase should not extend far beyond wake time or bedtime.
-Anything outside of this window may be classified as atypical.
+While the overall amplitude and duration of each phase may exhibit variability based on the individual’s genetic makeup, environment, and sleep-wake behavior, the sleep or wake phase should not extend far beyond wake time or bedtime.
+Anything outside of this window may represent disruption of the circadian system, melatonin synthesis, secretion, metabolism, and/or clearance.

 Understanding Dim Light Melatonin Onset and Offset

 The assessment of dim light melatonin onset (DLMO) is the most common method used in circadian rhythm research and clinical practice to assess circadian timing.
-DLMO is the time at which melatonin secretion begins in dim light conditions and serves as a robust marker for an individual’s circadian phase timing and is a good option for those having routine sleep disruptions in the evening.
-Below is an example of a typical and atypical onsets, highlighted for reference.
+DLMO is the time at which melatonin secretion begins in dim light conditions and serves as a robust marker of the beginning of an individual’s biological night.
+This is a good option for those having routine sleep disruptions in the evening.
+Below is an example of an aligned onset, notated and highlighted for reference.

 Fig.2 – Typical 7-Sample Dim Light Melatonin Onset (DLMO) Profile with ranges highlighted

-Any disruption to an individuals’ Circadian Rhythm can provide valuable information for clinicians working in the field of sleep-medicine, as they present the opportunity to aid in the design of interventions and treatments for circadian rhythm sleep-wake disorders.
+Any disruption to an individuals’ regulation of melatonin can provide valuable information for clinicians working in the field of sleep-medicine, as they present the opportunity to aid in the design of interventions and treatments for resolving disruption and circadian rhythm sleep-wake disorders.

 What’s Inside a Comprehensive DLMO Results Report